lyqht/Billy/CONTRIBUTING.md

 ## Introduction

 Hello there!
-Thanks for considering to contribute to Billy 🧡
+Thanks for considering to contribute to Billy 💚

-Billy is still **very early in the development phase** (refer to [ROADMAP](./docs/roadmap.md)).
+Billy is still **very early in the development phase** (refer to [**ROADMAP**](https://lyqht.github.io/Billy/docs/roadmap/checklist)), so there may not be a lot of features and there may be bugs 🤐

-As such, the project is not open for public contributions to the **mobile app codebase**.
-However, there are areas that you can contribute in if you find the project worthy of your investment.
-Read the [ground rules](#️-ground-rules) first before looking at what you can contribute tho!
+Refer to the section on [creating issues](#creating-issues) if you would like to report anything!

 ## ⚠️ Ground rules